Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 3 - Deploy/README.md

    ![Lab 3 Deploy - Products container](./images/lab03-03.png)

-1. Click the Container Apps instance, **store**, and note that **Application Url** does not contain the word **internal**.
+1. Click the Container Apps instance, **store**, and note that **Application Url** does NOT contain the word **internal**.
 The store website is available to the Internet.

    ![Lab 3 Deploy - Store container](./images/lab03-04.png)

 > **Note**:
 >
-> At this point, the store app is available but there isn't any database.
-Trying to navigate to the product page will result in an error.
+> At this point, the store app is available but there is no database available on Azure.
+Therefore, trying to navigate to the product page will result in seeing this message, "There is a problem loading our products.
+Please try again later".
 We'll add a database in the next lab.

 ## Analyze the provisioning